rust-lang/rfcs/text/3392-leadership-council.md

 - Have an open-ended purview that's expected to continue indefinitely
 - Be a currently active part of the Rust Project

 There must be between 4 and 9 top-level teams (inclusive), preferably between 5 and 8.
-This number balances the desire for a diverse and relatively shallow structure while still being practical for productive conversation and consent.[^number-of-representative]
+This number balances the desire for a diverse and relatively shallow structure while still being practical for productive conversation and consent.[^number-of-representatives]

 When the Council creates a new top-level team, that team then designates a Council representative.[^bootstrapping-new-teams] When creating a new top-level team, the Council must provide justification for why it should not be a subteam or other governance structure.